 - 1. To be sent to AACOMAS: - a.
 A fully completed AACOMAS application including the AACOMAS processing fee. - b.
-Complete official transcripts of scholastic records from all colleges and universities attended (required courses must be completed before matriculation). - c.
-The New Medical College Admissions Test (MCAT) scores sent directly from the testing service.
+Complete official transcripts of scholastic records from all colleges and universities attended (required courses must be completed by January 1st of the year for which admission is sought i.e, January, 2000 for August, 2000). - c.
+The New Medical College Admissions Test (MCAT) scores, taken within two years, sent directly from the testing service.
 AACOMAS' number is 600. - 2.
 To be sent to this College by the applicant after the supplementary material has been received: - a.
-Completed supplemental application with a \$55.00 application fee. - b.
-Recommendations from two (2) faculty members (preferably in the sciences) familiar with the applicant's undergraduate or graduate work OR one (1) letter from the applicants premedical committee or advisor. - c.
+Completed supplemental application with a \$55.00 application fee. - Recommendations from two (2) faculty members (preferably in the sciences) familiar with the applicant's undergraduate or graduate work OR one (1) letter from the applicants premedical committee or advisor.

+- c.
 Recommendation from another professional person acquainted with the applicant's background. - d.
 Although optional, it is strongly suggested that the applicant provide one or more recommendations from an osteopathic physician. - 3.
-To be sent to this College prior to matriculation:
+To be sent to this College prior to matriculation: - a.

-- a.
 Official transcripts. - b.
 Submission of health and immunization records as required by UNECOM policy.